 If you’ve ever thought about applying to become a flight attendant, now’s the time.
 The flight attendant union predicts that by 2023, 20,000 more flight attendants will be needed.
 That means over 100,000 flight attendants will be flying the friendly skies.

-So while flight attendants make an average of $56,650 nationwide, they make even more at Southwest, named one of the best places to work in the country.
+So, while flight attendants make an average of $56,650 nationwide, they make even more at Southwest, named one of the best places to work in the country.
 They average $66,000 with $11,000 more of profit-sharing plus free unlimited travel for themselves, spouses, domestic partners, and dependents.
-So if you’re looking for jobs that pay well that come with extensive benefits, working for an airline is one of them.
+So, if you’re looking for jobs that pay well and come with extensive benefits, working for an airline is one of them.

 America’s investment in green energy jobs, a construction boom, and retiring tradespeople have created a demand for more electricians than we have.
 According to the Bureau of Labor Statistics, electrician jobs are expected to grow 11% by 2029, more than triple the growth rate for all other positions.
 And while 7,000 people become electricians a year, 10,000 people leave the field.
 That means that electrician wages are on the rise now and will be one of the jobs that pay well in the long run.